unilincoln/RDM/training/pubcite.md

 7. Makes research and research support more efficient through cost savings and better use of researchers' time Improvements to quality of bids, potential for increased grant income
 8. "[Student as Producer](http://studentasproducer.lincoln.ac.uk/)": while it may be unreasonable to expect students to collect and analyse primary data in short courses, open research data allows students to work on genuine, existing research problems
-10. Metrics and Business Intelligence: Improves the research Information lifecycle and offers improved metrics for researchers and the institution
-11. Improves research governance and integrity.
-12. Integrated research information environment (AMS/RDM/ePrints/Staff
-profiles/Metrics)
-13. Technology Innovation: Enhanced research tools.
-Better datasets, improved methodologies, etc.Improved support for academic computing
-14. Mitigates risk: Increases security of data; reduces liability
-15. Stimulates collaboration between researchers internally and externally.
-Opportunities for multi- disciplinary research.
-16. Better dissemination: Enables/increases citation of research data (possible impact measure in future REF)
+9. Better dissemination: Enables/increases citation of research data (possible impact measure in future REF)
-17. Greater opportunity for creating further value from data through re-use
+10. Greater opportunity for creating further value from data through re-use
-18. Improves IPR oversight and management

 ## Legislation